How Does a Bill Become Law?

 There are five stages of public policy-making: [1]

-- Setting the issue on the political agenda.
-After a problem is identified and acknowledged, policy makers may place it on their agenda depending on its importance.
+2. Setting the issue on the political agenda.
+After a problem is identified and acknowledged, policymakers may place it on their agenda depending on its importance.

-- Formulation of a policy.
-Requires a supportive political climate and sound information – registered dietitians play key roles in providing evidence-based and experiential information to policy makers.
+3. Formulation of a policy.
+Requires a supportive political climate and sound information – registered dietitians play key roles in providing evidence-based and experiential information to policymakers.

-- Policy implementation.
+4. Policy implementation.
 After a policy has been enacted, regulations are written, money appropriated, enforcement procedures put into place, and action plans formulated.
 All Washington state regulations are recorded in the Washington Administrative Code.
-All federal regulations are published in the Federal Register and when finalized recorded in the Code Federal Regulations.
+All federal regulations are published in the Federal Register and, when finalized, recorded in the Code of Federal Regulations.

-- Policy evaluation.
+5. Policy evaluation.
 Policies usually include provisions for evaluation to determine effectiveness.
-The state also provides oversight of state regulation and Congress provides oversight of federal regulations.
+The state also provides oversight of state regulations and Congress provides oversight of federal regulations.

 Washington State Public Policy Process